Seleucid–Parthian Wars: Rise of the Arsacids and the end of the Seleucid Empire

 The loss of so much territory sent the already enfeebled empire into a decline from which it could never recover.
 The Seleucid Empire became a rump state which consisted of little more than Antioch and the surrounding lands.
 The only reason the Seleucid Empire continued to exist is because the Parthians saw it as a useful buffer against the Roman Empire.
 When Pompey led a Roman expedition into Syria, he annexed the Seleucid Empire, and the stage was set for the Roman–Parthian Wars.

-Legacy
+Parthian victory

 The westward expansion of Parthia during the war would eventually lead to clashes with the Roman Empire.
 The Roman–Parthian Wars would embroil these ancient empires until the 3rd century.